Paramveersingh-S/Chua-s-circuit-simulation/README.md

 ## 🧠 Author

-Made with 💡 by an Electronics + Chaos Theory Enthusiast
+Made with 💡 by Paramveer singh

 ---